ros2/rmw_zenoh/README.md

 ### rmw_zenoh is incompatible between Humble and newer distributions.

-Since Iron, ROS 2 uses type hashes which means that messaging between Humble and later versions of ROS 2 [is not possible](https://github.com/ros2/rmw_zenoh/issues/425).
-Node and topic discovery will work, but messages [will be silently dropped](https://github.com/ros2/rmw_zenoh/issues/569).
+Since Iron, ROS 2 introduced type hashes for messages and `rmw_zenoh` includes these type hashes in the Zenoh keyexpressions it constructs for data exchange.
+While participants will be discoverable, communication between Humble and newer distributions will fail, resulting in messages being silently dropped.

+For more details, see https://github.com/ros2/rmw_zenoh/issues/569.